 Now pat the flakies onto the nail.
 After you have covered the entire nail, use the eye shadow applicator to rub the flakies into the nail to smooth out the surface.
 Add a top coat and you're done!
 Or are you?
 Keep reading to see how I finished this look as pictured at the top of this post.

 I used striping tape to cover the area I wanted to remain black.
 I also used scotch tape on the other nail in case you don't have striping tape.
 Tip: don't wipe off the tacky layer before applying the tape.
 You need a sticky surface for the nail flakies to adhere to.

 Apply the nail flakies to the ares of the nail not covered by the tape.
-For the middle finger, I just randomly dabbed flakies on the nail so that the black was still visible.
+For the middle finger, I just randomly dabbed them onto the nail so that the black was still visible.
 Apply a top coat to the flakies, then remove the tape and cure.
 Now add top coat to the entire nail and cure.
 When you're done, It will look like this.

 Now let's add some spider gel to make these nails pop.

-So easy!
-Gorgeous nails in your own home for way less than a salon.
+It's so easy to have gorgeous nails done in your own home for way less than a salon.
 I love these nail flakies and highly recommend them.
 They are inexpensive, easy to use and the colours are stunning.
-Which nail is your favourite?
-Comment below!
+Try them!